smash-transport/smash-vhlle-hybrid/README.md

 Using YAML syntax it is possible to customize in many different ways which and how different stages of the model are run.
 The file must be structured in sections (technically these are YAML maps at the top-level).
-Apart from a generic one, there exists one section for each stage of the model and the presence of any of this type of sections means that that stage of the model should be run.
+Apart from a generic one, a section corresponding to each stage of the model exists.
+The presence of any section of this kind implies that the corresponding stage of the model should be run.
 Many sanity checks are performed at start-up and in case you violate any rule, a descriptive self-explanatory error will be provided (e.g. the order of the stages matters, no stage can be repeated, and so on).
 If you are new to YAML, be reassured, our YAML usage is definitely basic.
 Each key has to be followed by a colon and each section content has to be indented in a consistent way.